hyperledger-archives/sawtooth-core/docs/source/txn_family_tutorial.rst

 First, startup txnvaldiator inside vagrant (and leave it running):

-.. note:: Start the txnvalidator in the same terminal window in which you ran the **env.sh** script,
+.. note:: Start the txnvalidator in the same terminal window in which you
-          or run the following commands from a new vagrant window (log in with "vagrant ssh"):
+          sourced the **env.sh** script, or run the following command from a new vagrant window (log in with "vagrant ssh"):

           .. code-block:: console